jedwardrico/rec/README.md

 ## How to View App

-The app is currently hosted at [rec.jacobrico.com](https://rec.jacobrico.com/) (Note: the initial load might take a little bit since the free teir of the BE hosting spins down the service after being idle).
-You can run the end to end application from this URL.
-You can also find the URL in the github main page for the codebase.
-The backend is also hosted [on rec-server](https://rec-server-nf5j.onrender.com).
 If you want to run the backend locally, you can follow the instructions at [the github page for the server](https://github.com/jedwardrico/rec-server).

 ## How to Run Locally